spierala/mini-rx-store/docs/docs/component-store.md

 const counterCs: ComponentStore<CounterState> = createComponentStore<CounterState>(initialState);
 ```

+## Destroy
+:::warning
+If you manage local component state with Component Store..., please make sure to destroy the Component Store when the component is destroyed!
+:::warning

+You can destroy a Component Store with the `destroy` method.
+The `destroy` method will unsubscribe all internal RxJS subscriptions (e.g. from effects).

+The Component Store `destroy` method follows the same principles as the `destroy` method of Feature Store.
+Read more in the [Feature Store "Destroy" docs](fs-config.md#destroy).

 ## Extensions
 You can use most of the [MiniRx extensions](ext-quick-start) with the Component Store.